rossbulat/ts-api-service-manager/README.md

-# Polymorphic API Service Manager
+# Advanced Typescript by Example: API Service Manager

 ### This repository coincides with a walkthrough available to read on Medium [here](https://medium.com/@rossbulat/advanced-typescript-by-example-api-service-manager-7ea591f5eba8).